DOI-ONRR/doi-extractives-data/_how-it-works/budget-and-audit-process.md

 ------

-## 2. Data validation
+## Data validation

-Numerous laws and regulations require companies and Government agencies to assure the accuracy of reported payment data.
+Companies and government agencies are each legally responsible for reporting accurate, verifiable payment data.

+Controls and standards (like accounting principles) help companies report correct data on the first attempt, which is important because they may be subject to penalties if they calculate or report payments incorrectly.

+Company and government reports are subject to internal and external verification before the government publishes payment data.

 Prior to publication, different revenue payments are verified by high levels of internal and external scrutiny

-There are rigorous standards that companies and the U.S. Government must follow, as standards assure revenue payment and collection are verifiable.

-Some standards relate to internal controls (such as accounting principles) while others subject data to additional management—primarily via independent audits.
+Some standards subject data to additional management—primarily via independent audits.
 Controls are particularly important for companies as most data is not publically available even once validated and reported to the Government.
-These controls help companies report correct data on the first attempt, as companies are subject to penalties if found wrongfully calculating or reporting payments.

 [IMAGE: Data Validation Standards & Systems — shows three icons (mountain, diamond, and oil rig) with arrows labeled "Company 1-3" going to an image of the capitol building, with another arrow labeled "Total Payments" leading to an image of a book in an area labeled "Publication"]